 Multicast MRB: A radio bearer configured for MBS multicast delivery.

 Multi-hop backhauling: using a chain of NR backhaul links between an IAB-node and an IAB-donor.

+NetCR-Fwd: NetCR-node function, which performs amplifying-and-forwarding of UL/DL RF signals between gNB and UE.
+The behavior of the NetCR-Fwd is controlled according to the side control information received by the NetCR-MT from a gNB.

+NetCR-Fwd access link: link used for transmissions between the NetCR-Fwd and UEs.

+NetCR-Fwd backhaul link: link used for backhauling between the NetCR-Fwd and gNB.

+NetCR-MT: NetCR-node entity which communicates with a gNB via a control link to receive side control information.
+The control link is based on NR Uu interface.

+NetCR-node: RAN node comprising NetCR-MT and NetCR-Fwd.

 ng-eNB: node providing E-UTRA user plane and control plane protocol terminations towards the UE, and connected via the NG interface to the 5GC.